Universal Preschool Colorado

 -

-While LCOs will strive to ensure that every family who wants to participate in UPK is served, enrollment will depend on the availability of a participating provider to meet the child’s needs and available funding.
+While CDEC will strive to ensure that every family who wants to participate in UPK is served, enrollment will depend on the availability of a participating provider to meet the child’s needs and available funding.

 -